-The Plan only provides in-network benefits only, which is like a preferred provider organization (PPO).
-A PPO is a list of the doctors, hospitals, laboratories, and other health care providers that the Plan has a contract with to provide medical care for Plan members.
+This plan uses a preferred provider organization (PPO) network which is a list of the doctors, hospitals, laboratories, and other health care providers that the Plan has a contract with to provide medical care for Plan members.
 These providers are called "network providers" or "In-Network providers."
 Out-of-network providers are accessible if necessary.
 Network providers are not the Plan's employees or employees of any Plan designee.